zipang/jQuery-Visualize/README.md

 - add a plugin mechanism to extend the library with new charts.
 - 3 new charts to include individually : piled bars, radar and dots.

-==Plugin Development
+##Plugin Development

 To create a new chart for the visualize plugin, just add it in the '$.visualize.plugins' namespace.

 Example: